Bert-JanP/Incident-Response-Powershell/README.md

 - PowerShell History All Users

 ## SIEM Import Functionality
-The forensic artefacts are exported as CSV files, which allows responders to ingest them into their tooling.
-Some example tools in which you can ingest the data are Sentinel, Splunk, Elastic or Azure Data Explorer.
-This will allow you to perform filtering, aggregation and visualisation with your preferred query language.
+The forensic artifacts are exported as CSV files, allowing responders to ingest them into tools like Sentinel, Splunk, Elastic, or Azure Data Explorer for filtering, aggregation, and visualization.

-The folder *CSV Results (SIEM Import Data)* includes all the CSV files containing the artefacts, the folder listing is shown below.
+The folder *CSV Results (SIEM Import Data)* includes all the CSV files containing the artifacts:

 ```PowerShell
 Name